fdebrus/hayward-ha/README.md

 ## Requirements
 - An Dagen / Vistapool / Sugarvalley / Poolwatch / Kripsol / AquaRite with wifi module connected to the internet.
-- The controller must be added to an Hayward account.
+- The controller must be added to an cloud account.

 ## Installation
 Component is installed via HACS or alternative by downloading the files and placing them in your custom_components folder.